lsst-tstn/tstn-023/index.rst

 The process of selecting a master for the system is handled by DDS using the ``masterPriority`` for each application, which is configured via ``NameSpaces/Policy/masterPriority`` entry in the ospl configuration file.

-The selection process is explained in details in the `master priority`_ section of the `ospl deployment guide`_.
+The selection process is explained in the `master priority`_ section of the `ospl deployment guide`_.
 Basically, the system with the highest value of ``masterPriority`` is selected as the master.
 If all nodes have the same ``masterPriority``, then the one with the highest namespace quality (measured by DDS) is selected and, if a tie still exists, the system with highest ID is selected.